lwu1822/CSP-fastpages/_posts/2022-08-31-jekyll-liquid.md

 **Also something I encountered just as I was writing the line above**

-Noticed how I was able to write `{{ openTag }} endraw %}` above?
+Notice how I was able to write `{{ openTag }} endraw %}` above?
 Unfortunately, it's not that simple to just type it directly into your IDE, like this:

 ```
 {{ openTag }} raw %} {{ openTag }} endraw %} {{ openTag }} endraw %}